Form 16 is an employment-related tax certificate in India that summarizes salary income and tax deductions for a given period.

 How It Fits Within Payroll Reporting

 Form 16 sits between payroll activity and formal tax reporting.
-It is broader than a payslip but narrower than a full tax return.

 Who Typically Uses It